Unsatisfactory performance: NAB employees refuse to take proficiency test

 Those who failed the test will be nominated for refresher courses and could be shown the door if they did not fulfill the requisite formalities,” the chairman NAB had said in his order to the employees of the regional bureaus.

-Interestingly, the NAB in its orders had clearly stated that the door would be shown to the failed candidates, but the counsels for the NAB in the case had informed the court that NAB wanted to check qualification, requisite experience and working of staff.
+Interestingly, the National Accountability Bureau in its orders had clearly stated that the door would be shown to the failed candidates, but the counsels for the National Accountability Bureau in the case had informed the court that National Accountability Bureau wanted to check qualification, requisite experience and working of staff.

 Some employees took the test in regional bureaus after the high court adjourned the case till November 1.
-However, the test for the employees of NAB Khyber Pakhtunkhwa is scheduled to be held on August 16.
+However, the test for the employees of National Accountability Bureau Khyber Pakhtunkhwa is scheduled to be held on August 16.

+On the other hand, the employees claimed that an unlawful and illegal procedure had been adopted in the name of performance test.

 They said that under the service rules, the department can take action against the employees on the basis of proficiency test until and unless their Annual Confidential Report (ACR) was unsatisfactory.

-When contacted, NAB spokesperson told The News that the chairman NAB issued the directives for taking the proficiency test after some assistant private secretaries failed to take dictation from him in shorthand.
+When contacted, National Accountability Bureau spokesperson told The News that the chairman National Accountability Bureau issued the directives for taking the proficiency test after some assistant private secretaries failed to take dictation from him in shorthand.

 PESHAWAR: The employees of the National Accountability Bureau (NAB) have refused to take proficiency test, terming it illegal and against the law.